-We get it, when traveling to a new country a whole list of worries and concerns are provoked.
-So your question “is morocco safe” is a valid one to ask.
-Whether you are a solo female traveler, a couple or a family traveling to Morocco, we’re here to give you some safety tips for your visit to Morocco.
+We get it.
+When traveling to a new country a whole list of worries and concerns can come to mind.
+So, your question “Is Morocco safe” is a valid one to ask!
+Whether you are a solo female traveler, a couple, or a family traveling to Morocco, we’re here to give you some Morocco safety tips that you can use during your visit.

 1) Keep Valuables Out of Sight